-- 3.1.1 Any South African clearing bank may establish a relationship and may exchange payments with any non-South African CMA bank based on the international practice of correspondent banking as foreseen in sections 2.2.1 and 2.2.2 above.
-However, banks that wish to change their existing payment exchange practice of processing payments via a South African PCH and follow practices as described in the aforementioned sections, may only do so with prior notification to the counter-party non-South African CMA bank and the joint oversight committee. - 3.1.2 Only direct clearing banks, as defined in the South African Reserve Bank (SARB) National Payment System (NPS) Department position paper no 02/2000, that have established correspondent banking relationships with non-South African CMA banks, may facilitate the clearing of CMA cross-border payments in a South African PCH, as per section 2.2.3 above.
-These existing correspondent banking relationships, together with the relationship between participating banks in the South African PCH must be formalised in terms of sections 3.2.6 and 3.2.9 herein. - 3.1.3 South African banks may not facilitate CMA cross-border payments for non-South African CMA banks other than through the methods of exchange outlined in section 2 above. - 3.1.4 CMA cross-border payments made at PoS devices by means of internationally acceptable payment cards such as Visa or Mastercard cards must be processed as international payments via the aforementioned card associations.
-Failing this, section 3.3.4 applies.
+3.1.1.
+Any South African clearing bank may establish a relationship and may exchange payments with any non-South African CMA bank based on the international best practice of correspondent banking as foreseen in sections 2.2.1, 2.2.2 or by using SIRESS as foreseen in 2.2.4 above subject to compliance with the SIRESS rules and procedures.
+However, banks that wish to change their existing payment exchange practice of processing payments via a South African PCH and follow practices as described in the aforementioned sections, may only do so with prior notification to the counter-party non-South African CMA bank and the joint oversight committee.

+- 3.1.2.
+Direct clearing banks, as defined in the Reserve Bank, National Payment System (NPS) Department position paper no 01/2007, that have established correspondent banking relationships with non-South African CMA banks, may facilitate the clearing of CMA cross- border payments in a South African PCH, as per section 2.2.3 above.
+These existing correspondent banking relationships, together with the relationship between participating banks in the South African PCH must be formalised in terms of sections 3.2.6 and 3.2.9 herein. - 3.1.3.
+South African banks may not facilitate CMA cross-border payments for non-South African CMA banks other than through the methods of exchange outlined in section 2 above. - 3.1.4.
+CMA cross-border payments made at PoS devices by means of internationally acceptable payment cards such as Visa or Mastercard cards must be processed as international payments via the aforementioned card associations.